Director of SAPRO

 Dr. Galbreath’s clinical experience focused on treating and researching sexual dysfunction and sexual disorders.
 He also evaluated and treated sex offenders with Dr. Fred S. Berlin at the National Institute for the Study, Prevention and Treatment of Sexual Trauma, which is affiliated with the Johns Hopkins Medical School in Baltimore, MD.
 He also served as the Behavioral Health Clinic director at Minot Air Force Base in North Dakota, where he supervised mental health, family advocacy, and alcohol/drug treatment programs from 2004 to 2007.
 He is currently a licensed psychologist in the state of Maryland.

 Dr. Galbreath maintains close ties to the law enforcement community.
 He has provided training at national and international conferences hosted by the Federal Bureau of Investigation, the Department of Defense, the Department of Justice, the Norwegian Ministry of Defence, and other non-governmental organizations.
-He serves as a Professorial Lecturer in the Forensic Sciences at the George Washington University, where he created one of the nation’s first graduate level courses on child abuse investigations, teaches a graduate course on sexual assault investigations, and he is an adjunct associate professor in the Department of Medical and Clinical Psychology at USUHS.
+He serves as a Professorial Lecturer in the Forensic Sciences at the George Washington University, where he created one of the nation’s first graduate level courses on child abuse investigations.
+He also teaches a graduate course on sexual assault investigations.
+He is an adjunct associate professor in the Department of Medical and Clinical Psychology at USUHS.
 Dr. Galbreath has also published a book chapter on child molesters, co-authored a chapter on sexual disorders and the Internet, and co-authored journal articles relating to sex offender recidivism and online sexual problems.
+He has been a primary author on the Department of Defense Annual Report on Sexual Assault in the Military since 2007.